supervisely-ecosystem/how-to-create-app/chapter-02-modal-window/part-05-modal-window/README.md

 <br/>
 </div>

-The modal window in Supervisely appears after launching the application.
+The modal window in Supervisely appears after clicking on the launch button of the application.
 It can be used for at least two things:

 1. to inform the user